tytydraco/yessleep/out/our_parents_should_have_given_a_more_specific_description.md

 The parts of me that weren’t destroyed by my new reality felt awful for her.
 She’d signed up to be a surrogate and was met—and frankly punished—by this multi-person fusion that she just gave birth to, we were a grotesque collage of flesh and memory.
 I looked in her eyes; there was nobody there.
 Our mother had passed, presumably from the heartbreak and utter dread of the situation.
 In my last life, I was always a critical thinker; all I wanted was to get out of this.
 The pain was unbearable, worse than my bones slimming.

 I heard a few final tears, and with them, I came undone.
-My insides spilled onto the floor; my brain was exposed due to the bone plate that was once connected to another being being broken.
+My insides spilled onto the floor; my brain was exposed due to the bone plate that was once connected to another being broken.
 Here I am on the bloody hospital room floor, bleeding out at birth.
 I felt the same sensation as my last life, except there wasn't another body to escape to.

 Six children wishing for new life, joined.
 Our parents should have used a more specific description.